 How do you suppose that happened?

-After the meeting, while everyone was getting up from their seats, the folks from the Sun-Sentinel told them that they had been recorded.
+After the meeting, while everyone was getting up from their seats and heading for the door, the folks from the Sun-Sentinel told them that they had been recorded.

 But if I got the story right, they didn't mention anything about having streamed it.